As the weather warms up, it’s an excellent time to go for a drive. And, if you’re hitting the road, it can be a great feeling to do so in a new car.

 Remember to read everything you sign and bring a calculator to check the math.
 If that means leaving the kids at home when you go in to sign, then do it.
 Make sure that everything you’re signing is something that you actually agreed to, and don’t take the car home before every last paper is signed.
 You don’t want to get hooked into a worse rate after the fact, becoming a victim of what’s called “spotting” or “yo-yo financing.”

 It can be exciting to buy a new car, but it’s also a major financial decision.
-To find out more about the role that Suffolk Federal can play in your auto purchase, click here.
+Click the link to find more information about how Suffolk Federal offers auto loans.